-With the next generation of stem cell-based therapies, the ANOVA Stem Cell Secretome Therapy, in combination with conventional therapeutic measures, we offer a novel regenerative approach to treating Osteoarthritis.
+ANOVA offers a novel stem cell-based therapy, the ANOVA Stem Cell Secretome Therapy, in combination with conventional therapeutic measures, with the aim to treat patients with osteoarthritis to achieve their best treatment outcome.
 Our programs are one of a kind in Europe.

-Recent evidence-based scientific research has shown that stem cell-based therapies are able to effectively modulate the immune responses of OA, regenerate lost nerve supply, differentiate into chondrocytes (the cells that produce cartilage), etc., and offer long lasting effects for treating OA, as compared to standard medications (like nonsteroidal anti-inflammatory drugs) which only temporarily mask the symptoms.
+Recent evidence-based scientific research has shown that stem cell-based therapies have the potential to modulate the immune responses of OA, regenerate lost nerve supply, and regenerate other tissues.

-For more information about our stem cell-based treatments for Osteoarthritis in Germany, please feel free to contact us.
-We are always here for you.
+For more information about our stem cell-based treatments for osteoarthritis in Germany, schedule and appointment for a consultation today.

 Frequently Asked Questions: Stem Cell-based treatments

 Osteoarthritis is mainly considered a cause of aging, where aging itself is a complicated process which is not entirely understood.
 Younger people sometimes get early osteoarthritis, primarily in the form of joint injuries or excessive strain.

 - Joint injury